-Ian Phillips-McLaren, Portrait photographer turned fine art photographer creates images that have a quiet edginess, intensity and sense of contemporary classicism, clothed in the painterly feel of pastoralism, inviting the viewer to slow down and take in the view.
+IP McLaren shot fashion and portraits for over 20 years before turning his attention to Pictorialism.
+Ian creates images that have a quiet edginess and intensity clothed in a painterly feel, inviting the viewer to slow down and take in the view.

 Although Ian embraced Digital and indeed some of his techniques incorporate it, he prefers to use film and tactile processes that requires a more disciplined, considered approach.
 By investing the extra time handcrafting his prints in Albumen, Gum Bichromate and Silver Gelatin, each image grows organically.
 No two prints that Ian makes will ever be identical, accidents create a new personal aesthetic and are celebrated.